jannicz/svg-icon-sprite/README.md

 ## Generating the sprite

 Each time you add an icon, you need to run a script generating the sprite.
+This module ships with a generator CLI script.
 It is recommended to add the following line to your npm scripts

 ```json
 "scripts": {